 and its honeyed opulence dominated every scene in which he appeared

 Schedule highlights in Anthony Michaels-Moore's 2015/16 season included performances on London's West End as Don Carlo di Vargas in the English National Opera’s first new staging of The Force of Destiny in over 20 years, directed by Calixto Bieito.
-Mr. Michaels-Moore also reprised his roles as Father Monroe and Pangle in Cold Mountain at Opera Philadelphia.
+In February 2016 Mr. Michaels-Moore reprised his roles as Father Monroe and Pangle in the East Coast premiere of Cold Mountain at Opera Philadelphia.
 On the concert platform he appeared as a soloist with the internationally renowned Pontarddulais Male Choir in Wales.

 At the start of the 2014/15 season Anthony made his company debut with Lyric Opera of Kansas City as Giorgio Germont in La traviata.
 The Baritone then returned to Opera Pittsburgh as Iago in Otello.
 A regular at The English National Opera, Mr. Michaels-Moore next appeared as Giorgio Germont in Peter Konwitschny's acclaimed production of Verdi's La traviata.
 Finally, the singer topped off the 14/15 season in 2 new works: first, he made an exciting return to Teatro alla Scala, starring in the world premiere of Giorgio Battistelli's C02, based on Al Gore's An Inconvenient Truth.
 Michaels-Moore created the main role of climatologist Dr. David Adamson in a production directed by Robert Carsen.
 Lastly, in Summer 2015, Mr. Michaels-Moore returned to The Santa Fe Opera in the highly-anticipated world premiere of Cold Mountain by the Pulitzer Prize-winning composer Jennifer Higdon.